cern-eos/eos/doc/configuration/http_tpc.rst

 changes to the **sec.protocol** directive that are clearly explained in the XRootD documentation and already present in the provided example.

-The :ref:`helper script <xrootd-third-party-copy>` refereced in the configuration makes use of specific environment variables exported by the XRootD PSS service in the context of the TPC process doing the transfer.
+..
+The :ref:`helper script <xrootd-third-party-copy>` refereced in the configuration The ``xrootd-third-party-copy.sh`` refereced in the configuration makes use of specific environment variables exported by the XRootD PSS service in the context of the TPC process doing the transfer.

+.. :caption: Contents of the xrootd-third-party-copy.sh file
+.. :name: xrootd-third-party-copy

 .. code-block:: bash
-   :caption: Contents of the xrootd-third-party-copy.sh file
-   :name: xrootd-third-party-copy

    #!/bin/bash
    dst='root://'$XRDXROOTD_ORIGIN'/'$2